twbs/bootstrap-sass/README.md

 gem 'bootstrap-sass', '~> 3.3.6'
 gem 'sass-rails', '>= 3.2'
 ```
+nb: Rails 5.1.3 does not add the jquery gem by default so you have to manually write ```gem jquery-rails``` inside your Gemfile.

 `bundle install` and restart your server to make the files available through the pipeline.